pybender/cloudml-ui/docs/source/development.rst

 -------------------------

-**Prepare Default Instance:** Go to instances, click "Add new AWS instance", in the IP use 127.0.0.1, in the type choose small.
+**Prepare Default Instance:** Go to instances, click "Add new AWS instance", name it **default**, otherwise rabbitmq/celery wouldn't pick training and testing tasks, in the IP use 127.0.0.1, in the type choose small.
 Finally make sure **Is Default?** checkbox is checked.

 **Create JSON import handler:** Go to import handlers/json, "Add new import handler",